RPGroup-PBoC/mwc_growth/code/processing/growth_curves/20180221_r2_37C_glucose_O2_growth/README.md

 status: questionable
 reason:
-  While the growth does appear to be exponential, the  doubling time estimate is still far above what we would expect fro this growth medium.
+  While the growth does appear to be exponential, the  doubling time estimate is still far above what we would expect for this growth medium.
 ---

 # 2018-02-21 Growth Measurement (Run 2)